wolfSSL/wolfssl/wolfcrypt/src/port/altera/README.md

 The value of the SDM is key isolation, not throughput.
 Keys created inside the device never appear in HPS memory, can only be exported in wrapped form, and are used by handle.
-For bulk symmetric work the ARMv8 crypto extensions are faster than the SDM at every size, so the port keeps small operations in software and offers the device where it adds protection.
+For bulk symmetric work the ARMv8 crypto extensions are faster than the SDM at every size, so a context is only sent to the device when it was created on the port's device id; everything on that id goes to the hardware whatever its size.

 ## Building